Examples of shift patterns and traditional approaches to shift working

 This is a classic continuous working pattern based on 12 hour shifts.
 Participants work for four consecutive 12-hour days, followed by four consecutive days off, then four consecutive 12-hour nights, followed by four consecutive days off, then four more days and so on.

+It's widely used, but as experts in shift planning, rostering and workforce management, Working Time Solutions can demonstrate there are more efficient shift pattern options available.
 The starting day for each set of day or night shifts moves ahead by one day per week.

 This leads to a long cycle time (16 weeks) before the pattern returns to the original starting place.
 In a 4-team application, the teams need to take up weeks 1, 5, 9 and 13 relative to each other for the system to deliver the required pattern of presence.